VHDL-LS/rust_hdl/README.md

 - The parser is a using hand written recursive descent since VHDL is not suitable for parser generators.
 - Error recovery is still very rudimentary.
-- No semantic analysis is done yet.
+- Semantic analysis is ongoing work, currently checks for:
+  - Legal primary/secondary design unit combinations
+  - Duplicate design units
+  - Secondary units without primary unit
+  - Duplicate definitions in declarative parts
 - Comments not part of AST yet.

 ## Trying it out